 - Twitter: @Monarchtoken

 - LinkedIn: company/monarchtoken

-Please help us spread the word, asking Monarch Wallet to support verifiable builds via their Twitter!
+Please help us spread the word, asking Monarch Wallet to support reproducible builds via their Twitter!

 Do your own research!